JamesVictor-O/Forescene/README.md

 **"Predict the Future.
 Prove You Were Right."**

-Forescene is a **mobile-first social prediction platform** where users create **short-form video predictions** about real-world events — from sports and crypto to pop culture and politics — and **earn rewards for accuracy and influence**.
+Forescene is a **social prediction platform** where users create **short-form video/text predictions** about real-world events from sports and crypto to pop culture and politics — and **earn rewards for accuracy and influence**.

-Think **TikTok meets Polymarket**, where your predictions build your reputation, your audience, and your on-chain portfolio.
+Think Of It As **TikTok meets Polymarket**, where your predictions build your reputation, your audience, and your on-chain portfolio.

 ---